 Step 3.
 Applied the Krylon Fusion All-In-One spray paint directly on the cabinet surface (no sanding or priming) in light coats until it had an even and complete coverage.
 (I used about 5 cans to complete the whole cabinet)

 Step 4.
+Once dry I then applied 2 coats of clear polyurethane to protect it.
 That’s it!
 I let all the pieces dry for about 24 hours and then put the doors and knobs on.

 Krylon Fusion All-In-One is my go to spray paint for updating a space and refreshing any décor item.
 I used the satin black on this catch tray and the satin white to create this color blocked flower vase.
 Spray paint is such a fun way to change, restore, repair or revive existing items you own.